-\emph{Critical boson surface.}---The DM interaction complicates the low-energy theories by introducing the vector index into the bosonic sector.
+{\bf{ Critical boson surface.}} The DM interaction complicates the low-energy theories by introducing the vector index into the bosonic sector.
 The dispersion of the bosonic modes are modified compared to the ${D=0}$ case.
-Diagonalizing the bare quadratic boson part at ${\omega_{l}=0}$, we obtain three branches of bosonic modes with dispersions given by ${E_{n}(q)=r+Jq^2+nDq,\ n=-1,0,+1}$.
-The lowest branch $E_{-1}(q)$ is of particular interest, which reaches its minima on a spherical surface in the momentum space ${q=q_0 \equiv D/(2J)}$.
-Approaching the criticality at ${r_c=D^2/(4J)}$, the lowest mode $E_{-1}(q)$ becomes asymptotically gapless.
-The boson modes on the whole surface at ${q=q_0}$ become critical simultaneously.
-This surface at ${q=q_0}$ is dubbed ``critical boson surface'', and the finite radius of the boson sphere, namely $q_0\ne 0$, is guaranteed by the presence of the DM interaction.
-We focus on the low-energy regime where the surface of boson modes are condensed, and then ${\Gamma_{q}\approx \Gamma q_0}$ with $\Gamma$ being a constant due to the finite density of state at the Fermi level.
-In the limit ${T\rightarrow0}$, the critical fluctuations will be governed by the boson surface, {\sl i.e.} will be around the boson surface, where the fluctuation-driven weakly first order transition was invoked~\cite{Brazovskii1975,Schmalian2004,Pfleiderer2013}.
+Diagonalizing the bare quadratic bosonic part at ${\omega_{l}=0}$, we obtain three branches of bosonic modes with dispersions given by

-\emph{{Self-consistent renormalization.}}---To analyze the phenomena related to the novel boson fluctuations, we first implement a self-consistent renormalization to incorporate the effect of the interaction on the criticality.
-Around the critical point, it is well-known that a naive perturbation with respect to the interaction in Eq.~\eqref{phi_4} breaks down and higher order terms exhibit divergence.
-A phenomenological technique, dubbed the self-consistent renormalization (SCR) theory~\cite{Moriya2012}, is used below.
-The spirit of SCR is to find the most appropriate {\sl quadratic} action that encodes the effective renormalized non-linear interactions.
-To search for the best action, one relies on Feynman's variational approach to optimize the free energy.
-We consider a trial quadratic action with the following form
+The lowest branch ${E}_{-1}(q)$ is of particular interest, which reaches its minima on a spherical surface in the momentum space ${q=q_0 \equiv D/(2J)}$.
+Approaching the criticality at ${r_{\rm c}=D^2/(4J)}$, the lowest mode ${E}_{-1}(q)$ becomes gapless at the surface ${q=q_0}$.
+Thus, the boson modes on the entire sphere ${q=q_0}$ become critical simultaneously, which is then dubbed `critical boson surface'.
+The finite radius of the sphere is guaranteed by the DM interaction.
+The function ${{\it \Gamma}_{q}\approx {\it \Gamma} q_0}$, and ${\it \Gamma}$ is a constant due to the finite density of states on the Fermi surface.